lifeofmle/DevTips-Starter-Kit/README.md

 # Modification
-- For learning purposes, use SCSS instead of Sass for learning purposes
+- For learning purposes, using SCSS instead of Sass for learning purposes

 # DevTips-Starter-Kit